aws-samples/sql-based-etl-on-amazon-eks/README.md

 ## Troubleshooting
+1. If you see the error `Credentials were refreshed, but the refreshed credentials are still expired` in AWS CloudShell, click **Actions** button, and create a `New tab`.

-1. If you see the issue `[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1123)`, most likely it means no default certificate authority for your Python installation on OSX.
+2. If you see the issue `[SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1123)`, most likely it means no default certificate authority for your Python installation on OSX.
 Refer to the [answer](https://stackoverflow.com/questions/52805115/0nd) installing `Install Certificates.command` should fix your local environment.
 Otherwise, use [Cloud9](https://aws.amazon.com/cloud9/details/) to deploy the CDK instead.

-2. If an error appears during a CDK deployment: `Failed to create resource.
-IAM role’s policy must include the "ec2:DescribeVpcs" action`.
-The possible causes are: 1) you have reach the quota limits of Amazon VPC resources per Region in your AWS account.
-Please deploy to a different region or a different account.
-2) based on this [CDK issue](https://github.com/aws/aws-cdk/issues/9027), you can retry without any changes, it will work.
-3) If you are in a branch new AWS account, manually delete the AWSServiceRoleForAmazonEKS from IAM role console before the deployment.

 ## Security